 As you can imagine, the discrepancy in the development of these different parts of the brain means that adolescents face a real challenge in making good decisions.
 Close as they are to a fully-developed adult brain, your teen can have rational discussions with you on mature topics.
 She can understand the nuances of various controversial issues and can sometimes appear more intelligent than many adults.
 However, without a fully-developed prefrontal cortex, teens are prey to their impulses and emotions and the quest for social approval.
 This makes even the most level-headed among them prone to making risky and dangerous decisions when they are carried away at the moment.

 The consumption of drugs or alcohol can also impact the developing brain.
 Studies show that teens are more prone to binge drinking than adults, and more likely to become addicted.

 Because the teen brain is developing at such a rapid rate, it is especially vulnerable to the effects of trauma and stress.

 Teenagers are at a greater risk of encountering trauma.
 Their risky behaviors as they seek to define themselves and achieve independence can often put them in conflict with parental or other authority figures.
 They may also encounter school or online bullying.
-Also, family trauma such as divorce or death can leave them in a vulnerable or uncertain position.
+Family trauma such as divorce or death can leave them in a vulnerable or uncertain position.